 Thai cave boy’s ashes arrive home from UK for final farewell

-Duangphet’s ashes were brought from the U.K. and handed over to his family at Suvarnabhumi airport in Bangkok on Saturday morning before they boarded a flight to Chiang Rai.
+Duangphet’s ashes were handed over to his family at Suvarnabhumi Airport in Bangkok on Saturday morning before they boarded a flight to Chiang Rai.

-Duangphet’s family and friends waited for the arrival of his ashes at the Chiang Rai airport.
-His former coach Ekapol Chanthawong, who was also trapped in the cave with him, held a large portrait of his former pupil.
+Others waited at the Chiang Rai airport, including his grandparents who burst into tears when they were handed a small box containing his ashes.
+His former coach Ekapol Chanthawong, who was also trapped in the cave with him, held a large portrait of his former student.

-Duangphet’s grandparents burst into tears as they were handed a small box containing his ashes at the Chiang Rai airport.

 By KAWEEWIT KAEWJINDA